pgeu/pgeu-system/docs/confreg/sponsors.md

 ![Signup process](graphs/sponsorsignup.svg)

-In particular, the workflow is 100% automated for sponsors that have instant signup, and there is nothing that should be done by administrators other than to click through the approval of the sponsorship details.

-In manual sponsors, the order of processing for the administrators once the signup is complete becomes:
+Different types of contract handling results in a different pocess:

+### No contract

+When no contract is needed, all the administrator has to do is approve the sponsorship details and click through.

+### Click-through contract

+For the administrator this works the same as a no-contract setup, the only difference is that a filled out contract will be sent to the sponsor automatically.

+### Full contract

+The full contract process has a few more steps:

 1. Wait for the signed contract.
 Countersign and send back.
+When using digital contracts the sending is automatic, but the order of operations is still the same.
 1. Generate an invoice by going to the sponsorship and click the button for it.
+When using digital contracts with full automation enabled, this step is automatic.
 1. Optionally, also confirm the sponsorship, unless this is from a sponsor known to not pay on time etc. For trusted sponsors, it's normal to trust the signed contract and let them proceed, but